What I Eat in a Day

 In terms of the way I eat, it’s fairly straightforward.
 I don’t follow any rules, I don’t restrict my intake, and I also don’t diet.
 I eat in a flexible, feel-good way.
 I’m conscious about what I put in my body, but not to the detriment of my relationship with food.
 Make sense?
 I enjoy eating mostly plant-based.
 Also, I love carbs.
 In essence, I incorporate what’s known as intuitive eating.
 I eat based on a combination of what I’m craving, what my body responds well to, and what satiates me.
 However, this hasn’t always been the case.
 Thanks to a breakup that rocked my world, coupled with my desire for a super lean and toned body, I experienced disordered eating in my early / mid-twenties.
 Thankfully, I said sayonara to diet culture in 2016.
 Since then, there’s been no looking back.

 To the here and now: I love starting my day with a hearty breakfast, I try and get my greens in, and I like to keep things simple.
 I also eat dessert every day.
 I don’t count calories, macros, or adhere to any specific diet.
-While I do have PCOS, I don’t avoid gluten, dairy, soy, etc. There’s a lot (A LOT) of information out there about how a woman with PCOS should eat.
-And trust me, I’ve tried it all.
+While I do have PCOS, there’s a lot (A LOT) of information out there about how a woman with PCOS should eat.
 Through trial and error, I’ve ultimately realized that the more rules I create around how I should eat, the more imbalanced my body becomes.
 Nowadays, I eat a combination of nutrient-dense foods as well as things that curb my cravings (read: the bread basket).
+However most of the time, I stick to gluten-free and dairy-free eats, mainly because that helps reduce inflammation in my body.
 Beyond a mindful relationship with food, I don’t overexercise.
 I prioritize sleep, and I have a regular acupuncture routine.
 I engage with the people I love, and I limit the time I spend on social media.
 Personally, all of these things have brought a whole new meaning to my mental, physical, and spiritual health.

 Onto the good stuff!
 Here’s what I ate on Wednesday: